Li Xiaoming

-Li Xiaoming (李晓明 (李曉明, Lǐ Xiǎomíng); born 19 January 1996) is a Chinese footballer who currently plays for China League One side Suzhou Dongwu.
+Li Xiaoming (李晓明 (李曉明, Lǐ Xiǎomíng); born 19 January 1996) is a Chinese footballer.

 Club career

 Li Xiaoming was born in Shanghai.
 He started his professional football career in January 2015 when he was loaned to Shanghai Shenhua's satellite team CF Crack's in the Primera Regional de la Comunidad Valenciana.
 He returned to Shanghai Shenhua in July 2015.
 On 15 January 2016, he was loaned to Chinese Super League side Henan Jianye for one plus one year as part of Bi Jinhao's transfer deal.
 On 5 March 2016, Li made his Super League debut in the first match of 2016 season against Shanghai SIPG.
 He scored his first senior goal on 6 May 2016 in a 4–3 away defeat against Hebei China Fortune.
 He played 21 league matches in the 2016 season and won the title of Chinese Football Association Young Player of the Year Award.
 Li's loan deal at Henan was ended in advance at the end of 2016 season.
 He was loaned to China League One side Shenzhen FC for one season on 28 February 2017.
 In January 2018, Li returned to Shanghai Shenhua for the 2018 season.
 On 2 March 2018, he made his debut for the club in a 1–1 home draw against Changchun Yatai, coming on for Sun Shilin in the 86th minute.